jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 Policies are used to connect matchers to resources, and the access modes used are the same as @wac.
 We provide an @acp example in @fig:acp-example.

-Altough @acp is more expressive than @wac, neither solutions are perfect.
+Altough @acp is more expressive than @wac, neither of the solutions are perfect.
-The both lack the true meaning behind a policy.
+They both lack the true meaning behind a policy.
 @acp requires you to provide a rule for each resource, but has no way to generalize resources.
 I might, for example, want to create an access control resource that grands Alice access to the subset of my pictures that they are contained in.
 Since rules relate to a specific resource, @acp and @wac lack the ability to express this.